 Or at least, it wouldn’t go away until I started using a few drops of CBD tincture with my breakfast every morning.
 Full disclosure: I don’t smoke weed, and I don’t even drink.
 So when I first started hearing about CBD (cannabidiol), of course I rolled my eyes and figured that this was just the latest craze being popularized by people looking to legitimize their habits.
 But then I kept seeing headlines on CNN and other major news outlets highlighting reports by legitimate, world-class doctors that spoke to CBD’s medical uses — including for anxiety.

-After I did more research, I was shocked to learn that CBD actually doesn’t give you any high at all.
+I was shocked to learn that CBD actually doesn’t give you any high at all.
 No buzz, no psychoactive effects.
 I quickly realized that much of America will write CBD off simply because it comes from the humble hemp plant.
-And that’s why I’m writing this article right now: because CBD helped solve my lifelong anxiety issues, and if I can inspire someone else to find relief in this treatment, then I feel like I’ve paid back the karma I received for finding this option in the first place.
+And that’s why I’m writing this article right now because CBD helped solve my lifelong anxiety issues, and if I can inspire someone else to find relief in this treatment, then I feel like I’ve paid back the karma I received for finding this option in the first place.

-When I first decided to try CBD, I was a little overwhelmed at all the options.
-These days, there are as many ways to take CBD as you can possibly imagine (in chocolates, in drinks, different ways to vape it, etc).
+When I first decided to TRY CBD, I was a little overwhelmed at all the options.
+These days, there are as many ways to take CBD as you can possibly imagine (in candies, in drinks, different ways to vape it, etc).
 I ended up settling on the tincture, which is just a little dropper that you use under your tongue.